NeuShore/docs.neushore.dev/docs/Setup/pre-installation.md

 ---
 sidebar_position: 2
-description: About to host BrayanBot?
+description: About to host Proxima?
 Stop, read this first
 ---
 # Pre Installation